Migration in Fishes

 - Altitudinal migration

-- The bull shark is aneuryhaline species that move at will from fresh to salt water, and much marine fish make a diel vertical migration, rising to the surface to feed at night and sinking to lower layers of the ocean by day.
+- The bull shark is a euryhaline species that move at will from fresh to salt water, and many marine fish make a diel vertical migration, rising to the surface to feed at night and sinking to lower layers of the ocean by day.